 First aid supplies for minor medical problems or supplies for personal needs at the Ladera Lane campus may be obtained at the reception desk in the Administration building.
 Staff members are on duty at the Ladera Lane campus reception desk from 7:00 am to 12:00 am to assist students.
-Meeting rooms on the Ladera Lane campus are locked at 11:30 pm and buildings are locked at

-11:45 pm.
-A night security caretaker is available from 12:00am to 7:00am or by calling (805-881-3991
+Meeting rooms and buildings on the Ladera Lane campus are locked following the final class vacating or11:30 pm if occupied.
+A night security caretaker is available from 12:00am to 7:00am or by calling (805-881-3991.